-Ties with Germany’s southern neighbour Austria are based not only on a shared language and culture, but also on a centuries-long and richly interwoven history that has seen its share of both high and low points.
+Ties with Germany’s neighbour Austria are based not only on a shared language and culture, but also on a centuries-long and richly interwoven history that has seen its share of both high and low points.
 The Holy Roman Empire of the German Nation encompassed both Austrians and Germans and for several centuries the Holy Roman Emperors came from the House of Habsburg.
-Germany is Austria’s most important economic partner by far, with bilateral trade worth 95 billion euros a year.
+Germany is Austria’s most important economic partner by far, with bilateral trade worth around 100 billion euros a year.
 Numerous German companies have branch offices and production facilities in Austria.
 The country is one of the most popular tourist destinations among Germans, who account for approximately 12 million visitors and 50 million overnight stays annually.

 The admission of foreign, particularly German, students at Austrian universities remains a latent problem.
 In January 2007, the European Commission initiated infringement proceedings against Austria due to the quota system for those applying to study medicine and dentistry that Austria introduced in 2006 (75 percent of university places for Austrian citizens, 20 percent from other EU countries and 5 percent from other non-EU countries).
-The European Commission suspended these proceedings on 17 May 2017.
+The European Commission suspended these proceedings in May 2017.
 Austria maintains that without a quota for Austrian citizens a national shortage of practitioners looms because foreign students do not remain in Austria to practise.
 All in all, some 29,000 Germans are studying at Austrian universities and some 7900 Austrians at German universities.
-Most examination and degree certificates are mutually recognised (Agreement between Austria and German on equivalences in higher education of 13 June 2002, Agreement concerning cooperation in vocational education and concerning the reciprocal recognition of the equivalence of vocational test certificates of 1990, EU recognition directives).
+Most examination and degree certificates are mutually recognised (Agreement between Austria and Germany on equivalences in higher education of 13 June 2002, Agreement concerning cooperation in vocational education and concerning the reciprocal recognition of the equivalence of vocational test certificates of 1990, EU recognition directives).

 Owing to the common language, the publishing markets in the two countries are very closely interconnected.
 Many Austrian writers are published by German publishing houses.